How to Choose Cannabis Seeds for Healthy Plants

 Male vs. Female: Does it Matter?

-Seeds can be male or female, but most people only want to grow female seeds.
+There are both male and female weed seeds, but most people only want to grow female seeds.
 Why?
 Because female plants are the plants that produce buds.
 Most seed companies sell “regulars,” which contain male and female seeds.
-However, they also offer only female seeds, referred to as feminized seeds.
+However, they also offer only female seeds, referred to as feminized cannabis seeds.
 There is a big price difference between the two, but its worth it to spend the extra money to make sure that you are working with feminized seeds so that you do not waste your resources growing male plants that don’t produce the results you want.

 Choose Your Benefits